perry-mitchell/distributed-webpack/README.md

 The SSH username to connect to the remote machine.
 Required for `ssh` node types.

 #### node.password
 The SSH password to authenticate the user with on the remote machine.
-May be required for `ssh` node types.
+May be required for `ssh` node types if `privateKey` is not specified.

+#### node.privateKey
+The SSH private key to use for authentication on the remote machine.
+Can either be an absolute path to the key or a string of the key itself.

 #### node.artifacts
 An array of built artifacts to be retrieved after building.
 This is an array of objects that resemble the following: